 ALTERNATIVES TO POISON

-Pest control companies that claim they do not use poison:
+These pest control companies claim they do not use poison:

 If you are using a traditional pest control company, tell them you do not want any poison used.
 If there is a big enough market for exclusion and humane solutions, the poison will eventually stop.
 Currently, the poison cycle equals profits for pest control.